makerdao/market-maker-keeper/README.md

                         Ethereum address of the 0x Exchange contract --relayer-api-server RELAYER_API_SERVER
-                        Address of the 0x Relayer API --config CONFIG       Buy/sell bands configuration file --price-feed PRICE_FEED
+                        Address of the 0x Relayer API --config CONFIG       Bands configuration file --price-feed PRICE_FEED
-                        Source of price feed.
-Tub price feed will be used if not specified --price-feed-expiry PRICE_FEED_EXPIRY
+                        Source of price feed --price-feed-expiry PRICE_FEED_EXPIRY
-                        Maximum age of non-Tub price feed (in seconds,
+                        Maximum age of the price feed (in seconds, default:
-                        default: 120)
+                        120)
   --order-expiry ORDER_EXPIRY
                         Expiration time of created orders (in seconds) --order-expiry-threshold ORDER_EXPIRY_THRESHOLD
                         Order expiration time at which order is considered already expired (in seconds) --min-eth-balance MIN_ETH_BALANCE
-                        Minimum ETH balance below which keeper with either terminate or not start at all --cancel-on-shutdown  Whether should cancel all open orders on RadarRelay on keeper shutdown
+                        Minimum ETH balance below which keeper will cease operation
+  --cancel-on-shutdown  Whether should cancel all open orders on RadarRelay on
+                        keeper shutdown
   --gas-price GAS_PRICE
-                        Gas price (in Wei) --gas-price-increase GAS_PRICE_INCREASE
-                        Gas price increase (in Wei) if no confirmation within `--gas-price-increase-every` seconds --gas-price-increase-every GAS_PRICE_INCREASE_EVERY
-                        Gas price increase frequency (in seconds, default:
-                        120)
-  --gas-price-max GAS_PRICE_MAX
-                        Maximum gas price (in Wei) --gas-price-file GAS_PRICE_FILE
-                        Gas price configuration file --smart-gas-price     Use smart gas pricing strategy, based on the ethgasstation.info feed --debug               Enable debug output
+                        Gas price (in Wei) --smart-gas-price     Use smart gas pricing strategy, based on the ethgasstation.info feed --debug               Enable debug output